 At the same time, current trends in mobile phone usage increasingly divide people from co-located strangers within their community.
 Uncomfortable in strange situations or public places, people reach for their mobile phones, dramatically decreasing the chance of interacting with individuals outside of their social groups.
-We hope that our exploration of the Familiar Stranger will promote discussion around tools that work to improve community solidarity and sense of belonging in urban spaces.
-Encouragingly, newly emerging mobile phone uses draw us into acceptable social contact with strangers.
-Flash and Smart Mobs repurpose our existing personal wireless mobile technology to create impromptu social gathering between strangers [10].
+We hope that our exploration of Familiar Strangers will promote discussion around tools that strive to improve community solidarity and a sense of belonging in urban spaces.
+Encouragingly, emerging mobile phone uses draw us into acceptable social contact with strangers.
+Flash and Smart Mobs repurpose our existing personal wireless mobile technology to create impromptu social gathering between strangers [11].